If you’re considering spending any amount of money on ads to reach your target audience, you’d better spend it in the right place.

 - Quality Score

 These common terms will help you set up, manage, and optimize your Google Ads.
-Some of these are specific to Google Ads, while others are related to PPC in general.
+Some of these are specific to Google Ads, while others are generally related to PPC.
 Either way, you’ll need to know these to run an effective ad campaign.

 Your AdRank determines your ad placement.
-The higher the value, the better you’ll rank, the more eyes will fall on your ad, and the higher the probability that users will click your ad.
+The higher the value, the better you’ll rank, the more eyes will fall on your ad, and the higher the probability of users clicking your ad.
 Your AdRank is determined by your maximum bid multiplied by your Quality Score.

-Google Ads is based on a bidding system, where you as the advertiser selects a maximum bid amount you’re willing to pay for a click on your ad.
+Google Ads is based on a bidding system, where you, as the advertiser, select a maximum bid amount you’re willing to pay for a click on your ad.
 The higher your bid, the better your placement.
 You have three options for bidding: CPC, CPM, or CPE.